- This event has passed.

 July 8 @ 9:00 am – 1:00 pm

-Do you have a science minded youngster in the family between the ages of 7 and 11?
-Well this program is just for them.
-The Young Paleontologist’s Fossil Exploration class is designed as an option for kids that are too young to participate in the Fossil Dig and Excavation class but still want to learn about Triassic fossils and the work of paleontologists.
+The Young Paleontologist’s Fossil Exploration class is designed as an option for science-minded youth who are too young to participate in the adult Fossil Dig workshops, but still want to learn about Triassic fossils and the work of paleontologists.
 This workshop may also be available as a custom experience for youth groups of at least three participants, depending on the availability of the instructor and advance planning.

-Based on the already established Simulated Fossil Dig in the park’s education programming, this 4 hour adventure begins with a 30 minute tour of the Rainbow Forest Museum where all the park’s fossil exhibits are displayed.
-Then there will be a fun group activity that provides participants with the background knowledge needed for the fossil dig.
+Based on the Simulated Fossil Dig in the park’s education programming, this 4-hour adventure begins with a tour of the Rainbow Forest Museum where all the park’s fossil exhibits are displayed.
+Then we’ll move on to some fun activities and observation exercises.

 Participants will then be given the opportunity to dig for and identify real and replica fossils in a prepared education area.
 There is no shade in this area, so please be prepared with hats, sunscreen, appropriate protective clothing and insect spray, as well as plenty of water.
 Bring your lunch and snacks.
-After a little break at the picnic tables and a bathroom break the group will take a 1.5 mile hike to see how paleontologists look for and discover fossils in the field.
+After a little break at the picnic tables the group will take a 1.5-mile hike to see how paleontologists look for and discover fossils in the field.

 - $39 – Non-Member